-My first example of diagnosing car problems using manufacturer bulletins applies to a common malfunction in GM vehicles.
+My next example of diagnosing car problems using manufacturer bulletins applies to a common malfunction in General Motors products.

-Many fuel injected General Motors automobiles are equipped with multech injectors.
-Some of these injectors experienced internal shorting problems in the winding.
+Many fuel injected GM automobiles are equipped with multech injectors.
+Some of these injectors experienced internal shorting problems in the winding causing high resistance.

 Especially if the fuel contains more than the recommended amount of alcohol.
 If the injectors become shorted they start to draw excessive current.
 This can cause internal damage to the ECM.

 GM electronic control modules have a quad driver that operates the injectors.
 When the resistance rises in the fuel injectors the quad driver will sense that resistance and stop operating the particular injector that has the fault.

 The automatic action protects the quad driver which is an internal component of the main computer on many models.

 This in my opinion is valuable information and it's available online to the general public.
 This can prevent a lot of diagnostic time and head scratching.